Kobe-Martinez/linear-regression/README.md

 # Regression, Regularization, and Over-Parameterization

-This project explores the principles of regression analysis and regularization techniques, including Ridge and Lasso regression, to evaluate the effects of under-parameterization and overparameterization on model performance.
-Through Python-based implementations, it examines key concepts such as bias-variance tradeoff, optimization, and feature selection, providing insights into building robust and interpretable machine learning models.
+This project focuses on exploring key concepts in regression, including data generation, linear model fitting, regularization techniques, and parameterization analysis.
+I generated a synthetic dataset with structured relationships and noise, then I implemented a linear regression model to predict output values based on input features.
+The project introduces ridge and lasso regularization methods to demonstrate how penalties on model complexity affect the resulting weights and generalization.
+Additionally, it examines the effects of under-parameterization (fewer features than data points) and over-parameterization (more features than data points) on model performance.
+Through each step, I was able to analyze training and testing losses, visualize error trends, and investigate how the size of the training data and regularization strength influence the outcomes.
+This project integrates programming tasks in Python using PyTorch and encourages critical analysis of regression principles and their practical implications.

 ## Table of Contents